External Data Sources¶

 ... |

-Assuming you need to query this table's data using a data query function, and the field extraction rules are as follows:
+Assuming now we want to query this table's data via a data query function, and the field extraction rules are as follows:

 Original Field | Extracted As |